James01010101/RustCraft/README.md

 Once a pull request has gone through to delete the branch locally git branch -d "branchname" // this will delete the local version of the branch (if it has been merged) git fetch --prune // this will delete the remote connection to this branch

+Raspberry pi Rust
+when installing if it fails with aarch64 which it will default to, this 'arm-unknown-linux-gnueabihf' works